-Our whole-of-business Sustainability Strategy is aligned with the United Nations Sustainable Development Goals (UN SDG's) and we reference the Global Reporting Initiative (GRI) Framework.
-The strategy adds value to our business and the wider port community by inspiring decision-making and goal setting to deliver balanced financial, social, and environmental outcomes.
-The strategy has four long-term, strategic goals that are aligned to four key themes (People, Planet, Partnerships and Prosperity).
+Our Sustainability Program is aligned with the United Nations Sustainable Development Goals (UN SDG's) and we publish an annual Sustainability Report with reference to the Global Reporting Initiative (GRI) Framework.
+Our Sustainability Program adds value to our business and the wider port community by inspiring decision-making and goal setting to deliver balanced financial, social, and environmental outcomes.
+The Program has four long-term, strategic goals that are aligned to four key themes (People, Planet, Partnerships and Prosperity).

-While we do not have a standalone climate change strategy, climate change is included within our Sustainability Strategy.
-The Sustainability Strategy outlines necessary annual actions required to minimise climate risk and increase adaptive capacity.
+While we do not have a standalone climate change strategy, climate change is a key focus area within our Sustainability Program.
+The Sustainability Program outlines necessary annual actions required to minimise climate risk and increase adaptive capacity.